UWPCE-PythonCert/EMC-Python300-Spring2015/slides_sources/source/documentation.rst

 Automatic Documentation
 ------------------------

-One of the great features of Sphinx:
+Features of Sphinx:

-It can extract docstrings from your code and build docs from them.
+    * it can extract docstrings from your code and build docs from them.

-Includes cross referencing of modules and classes, etc.
+    * includes cross referencing of modules and classes, etc.

-This keeps your code and docs in sync, and encourages you to have nice docstrings.
+    * keep your code and docs in sync, encourages nice docstrings.

 It's a bit tricky to get it all set up though :-(